 C’était un bon Noël.
 (It was a good Christmas.)

-As in the examples below, you can use this to discuss a person’s character or skills, or the quality of something.
+You can use this bon to discuss a person’s character or skills, or the quality of something.

 Elle est une bonne actrice.
 (She’s a good actress.)

 Elle est vraiment bonne.
 (She is truly good. — In this case, the sentence is describing someone’s overall kindness or character as good.)

 C’est le bon vin.
 (It’s the high quality/good wine).

 Il y a un bon pour obtenir deux pantalons pour le prix d’un.
 (There’s a coupon for getting two pants for the price of one.)